dubrie/dubrie.github.io/docs/books.md

 # Books

 ## Active Books

-- Range: Why Generalists Triumph in a Specialized World by David Esptein
+- Chaos Kings: How Wall Street Traders Make Billions in the New Age of Crisis by Scott Patterson

 ## Up Next